WinVector/vtreat/README.md

 -   Missing/invalid values NA, NaN, +-Inf.

     Variables with these issues are re-coded as two columns.
-The first column is clean copy of the variable (with missing/invalid values replaced with either zero or the grand mean, depending on the user chose of the `scale` parameter).
+The first column is clean copy of the variable (with missing/invalid values replaced with either zero or the grand mean, depending on the user chose of the 'scale' parameter).
 The second column is a dummy or indicator that marks if the replacement has been performed.
 This is simpler than imputation of missing values, and allows the downstream model to attempt to use missingness as a useful signal (which it often is in industrial data).

 -   Extreme values.